 Is Dermal Filler The Right Procedure For You?

-Dermal fillers are a practical alternative to more invasive plastic surgery procedures like facelifts.
-They can also be used in conjunction with other plastic surgery procedures like eye lifts, brow lifts and nose jobs.
+Dermal fillers are a practical alternative to more invasive cosmetic surgery procedures like facelifts.
+They can also be used in conjunction with other cosmetic surgery procedures like eye lifts, brow lifts and nose jobs.

 If you would like to